Nettas/volterra-eks-vk8s-guide/README.rst

 1. AWS CLI
 ***************************

-Sign in the AWS Management Console and follow a few steps below to create IAM policies and apply them to the created user.
+Sign in the AWS Management Console and follow a few steps below to create a new user with IAM policies required for the guide.

+In the guide we will use **us-west-1** AWS region.
+If you would like to use another, you can change the region setting in the **/terraform/vpc.tf** file and in the step 1.16.

 `1.1` Type in **IAM** in the search field to find and proceed to the **IAM - Manage access to AWS resources**.